Frequently Asked Questions

 Is acupuncture safe?

 Acupuncture is very safe when performed by a Licensed Acupuncturist.
-There is little danger of infection from acupuncture needles because they are sterile, used once, then discarded.
+There is little danger of infection from acupuncture needles because they are sterile, used once, then discarded as biohazardous waste.

 Do the needles hurt?